 Academic referencing and academic citing acknowledge the sources used by authors in their manuscripts.
 It necessitates the linkage of citations to the list of works cited in a paper.
 It also gives credit to the sources of information used in the manuscript.
 Whether it is about writing a book or other academic documents, you first need to learn how to use APA referencing style and format.
 With the help of citations, readers can easily understand the messages conveyed in an article.

 APA referencing style is one of the styles of documentation of sources and published by the American Psychological Association (APA).
 APA is a writing format and style, which is used for academic papers such as books and journal articles.
-Here, one point should be remembered that this style is especially used for citing real sources within the field of social and behavioral sciences.
+Here, one point should be remembered this style is especially used for citing real sources within the field of social and behavioral sciences.

 Academic referencing and academic citing acknowledge the sources used by authors in their manuscripts.
 It necessitates the linkage of citations to the list of works cited in a paper.
 It also gives credit to the sources of information used in the manuscript.